ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

 ### Don't suggest "add FixedRuntimeRep"

 We don't want to suggest the user add a `FixedRuntimeRep` constraint to their type signature, so we add a check to `GHC.Tc.Errors.ctxtFixes` to prevent GHC from making that suggestion.

+### Don't allow FixedRuntimeRep constraints to be deferred

+We don't want to allow `FixedRuntimeRep` constraints to be deferred, as polymorphic runtime representations can cause the code generator to panic.
+So we ensure that constraints whose `CtOrigin` is a `FixedRuntimeRepOrigin` can't be deferred in `GHC.Tc.Errors.nonDeferrableOrigin`.

 ## Evidence for FixedRuntimeRep and code generation